2 Klarides Village Drive

 It is logical.
 It works with biology ("the study of life").
 The world is full of living beings.
 They all affect and are affected by each others' actions.
 It makes sense that what we do needs to accept that fact, or we will continue to degrade our environment and ourselves.

 Biologic drives the research and solutions developed by Hodgson Biologic.
 Take advantage of Raye's many years of study and experience to save yourself time, money and energy.
-You can see the details of my background at

 Call or send an e-mail today.
 Services are flexible and tailored to your goals.